TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 - **Exclusivity**: The person building the masterwork weapon must choose between +1 to hit or +1 to damage, but not both.
 - **Greater Things to Come**: Masterwork items may become Specialized Tools, Elite Gear, or Named Items.
 - **Tender Love and Care**: Typically adds an additional 1 month wage for the weapons smith of ₢ of in-game currency to the weapon's base value.

+**Mass Produced.**  A society that is two tech levels higher than the tech level that introduced the weapon can mass produce weapon, ammunition, or armor.
+When this is done, the weapon acts like it is fragile as well costing half the amount it costs normally.

 ### One Use Weapons